 Static tremor occurs when a relaxed limb is fully supported at rest.
 This type of tremor is typically seen in patients of Parkinson’s disease

-Postural tremor appears when a body part is maintained in a fixed position and may also persist during movement.
+Postural tremor appears when a body part is maintained in a fixed position.
+It and may also persist during movement.
 This tremor is seen in patients of essential tremors/post stroke tremors etc.

 Intention or action tremor occurs specifically during active voluntary movement of a body part.
 If the amplitude of such an action tremor increases as goal-directed movement approaches the target.
 This is seen in patients of spin cerebellar ataxia, multiple sclerosis, etc.